rikobalakit/gmail-ai-search/README.md

 I begrudgingly went with PostgreSQL.
 I guess it's another thing to add to my resume.
 I don't even know why I'm upset about it (it's my choice after all).

 Mail API: I only use Gmail, so I can only use Gmail for this.
-- GMail: I already use this
+- Gmail: I already use this

 Easy.
 We're going with GMail.